Nonprofits, Are You Reporting Special Events Correctly?July 15, 2021

 What costs are considered direct benefits to donors?

 The direct donor benefit costs are the actual costs (not the fair value required by the IRS to be reported to donors) of the items and services provided to the attendees as enticements to attend the special event.
 For example, they are costs such as meals, valet, entertainment, refreshments, and gifts.

 Due to the COVID-19 pandemic, we see many more virtual events, resulting in minimal direct donor benefits.
 Direct donor benefit costs for a virtual event would be the cost of the entertainment.

 The organization would report any costs such as printing tickets, mailings or posters, fundraising consultants, fees for public relations, and allocable costs for employee time as fundraising expenses on the statement of functional expenses.

 How do I report special events in the financial statements?

 Reporting revenue and expenses for ongoing major activities must be reported gross.
 Incidental and peripheral events can be presented net.
-Based on this criteria, if the special event is a significant (material) part of the organization’s normal activities, the event revenue and expenses must be presented gross if not it can be reported net.
+Based on these criteria, if the special event is a significant (material) part of the organization’s normal activities, the event revenue and expenses must be presented gross if not, it can be reported net.